Higher Education Emergency Relief Fund (HEERF) Reporting

 - Ripon College has signed and returned to the Department the Certification and Agreement.
 Ripon College has used, or intends to use, no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.

-- Ripon College has received $454,392 from the Department pursuant to the institution’s Certification and Agreement [for] Emergency Financial Aid Grants to Students.
+- Ripon College has received $908,784 from the Department pursuant to the institution’s Certification and Agreement [for] Emergency Financial Aid Grants to Students.
 (Total between CARES and CRRSA.)

 - There are 709 (as of spring 2021 census date) students at Ripon College who are eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act.

-- Students were notified at the time of application that these funds were to be used to offset expenses due to the COVID-19 pandemic.
+- CARES Act funds: Students were notified at the time of application that these funds were to be used to offset expenses due to the COVID-19 pandemic.
 They were also instructed to contact the office of financial aid if their family situation changed due to COVID-19.